If you have a mortgage loan, you’ve probably thought about refinancing from time to time.

 Having poor credit is does not necessarily mean you can’t refinance your home loan.
 There are some programs and mortgage companies that can refinance your mortgage with bad credit.

-Here are some typical minimum credit score requirements by refinancing type.
+Typical minimum credit score requirements by loan type

 - Traditional Refinance – 620 credit score